-We have started to prepare areas along the route of the pipeline so the main work – specifically, laying water pipes – can begin.
+In November 2021 we started to prepare areas along the route so that our main work – specifically, laying water pipes – could begin.

-This is known as 'enabling work' and includes setting up compounds where staff and equipment will be based.
-We will have one main Compound which will be located very close to the High Oak Water Treatment works at Wymondham.
+This ‘enabling work’ included setting up compounds where staff and equipment are based.
+We have one main compound near the High Oak Water Treatment works at Wymondham.

-There will be some smaller areas, known as laydown areas, which will be used to store sections of pipe and other construction materials and equipment which may include welfare cabins.
-These have been strategically placed along the route.
+We also created some laydown areas, which have been used to store sections of pipe and other construction materials and equipment and some included welfare cabins.
+These areas have been strategically placed along the route.

-The main compound and laydown areas will have secure perimeter fences and working sites will have some security or safety lighting which will be used as required.
+The main compound and laydown areas have secure perimeter fences and working sites have some security or safety lighting which is used as required.

-One innovation will be the use of a "pipe plough", which cuts through the ground and lays pipe at the same time.
+We have used a "pipe plough" – a machine which cuts through the ground and lays our pipes at the same time.

-t will mean there aren't any open excavations, reduce the space we need to work (to a maximum of 15 metres), quicker installation and a significant reduction in our carbon footprint.
+t will mean there aren't any open excavations and reduce the space we need to work (to a maximum of 15 metres).
+It also means the work will be completed faster and reduce our carbon footprint.

 You can keep up to date with all our planned traffic management on the ‘In Your Area’ section of the Anglian Water website, here.